Max Gallup

 Repository Release

-Data Migration Platform (Closed Source)
+Data Migration Platform (Currently Closed Source)

 Together with Elias, I designed and developed a data migration platform that performs real time synchronizations across various heterogeneous 3rd party data sources.
 The platform backend was built in Rust and deployed as a Kubernetes cluster to service internal users.